deviousdante/deviousdante/README.md

 <p align="center">

 🚫 Proshippers • Under 15 • Yumeshippers (for personal reasons but im fine if you are chill n stuff) / Therians
-🚫 Transphobes • Basic DNI Criteria
+🚫 Transphobes • Plantcest and Spardacest shippers • Basic DNI Criteria

 ❌ Do not interact with me as other Mr. A’s Farm characters
 (especially Little A).